 10 Marketing Mistakes Therapists Make (and How to Fix Them)

-As a mental health professional, your primary focus is helping clients.
-However, building a successful therapy practice also requires you to be good at marketing and sales, because remember...
-Therapy is a business.
-Many therapists unintentionally sabotage their own efforts, leading to a weak online presence and a struggle to find new clients.
-This post will clarify the 10 most common marketing mistakes therapists make and provide simple, actionable fixes you can implement to attract the clients and build the thriving practice you deserve.
+As mental health professionals, our primary focus is helping clients.
+However, building a successful therapy practice also requires you to be good at marketing and sales, because remember--therapy is a business.
+I see many therapists unintentionally sabotage their own efforts, leading to a wonky online presence and a struggle to find new clients.
+This post will clarify the 10 most common marketing mistakes therapists make and provide simple, actionable fixes you can implement to attract clients you actually want and build the thriving practice you deserve.

 Frustrated man sit with his knees to his chest with his hands covering his face and head